 Twenty-plus years ago, I read hundreds of annual reports and probably kept more than 500 at any given time in my basement for reference.
 I enjoyed scanning, skimming, and reading the MD&As from CEOs and Chairmans of these companies.
 Looking back, that learning was foundational in my finance career, which continues to evolve.

 Likewise, earnings calls give us glimpses into a CEO’s vital few, key numbers, and whether or not their strategies are working.
 The Q&A sessions are just as fascinating.
 Still, you’ll need to have your BS filter on alert.

 5. Homework Assignment

 Thank you for reading.
 If you like the above and the posts at CFO Bookshelf, may I ask a favor?
-Feel free to share this with other readers along with commenting on your favorite blog posts in LinkedIn, Twitter, or Facebook.
+Feel free to share this with other readers and comment on your favorite blog posts on LinkedIn, Twitter, or Facebook.

 Take care, and have a great week.
 Always be learning.